aerospike/aerospike-loader/doc/examples.md

 	./run_loader -c ~/pathto/config.json data/

 ```
-* Specify timezone of the location from where data dump is taken.
+* Specify time zone of the location from where data dump is taken.
 Its optional, if source and destination are same.

 ```java